1) Why choose accounting as a profession?

 The account “Cash” will be credited when a company pays a bill.

-Assets minus liabilities is equal to owners’ equity or stockholders equity.
+Assets minus liabilities = owners’ equity / stockholder’s equity.

-65) Explain what is the difference between accumulated depreciation and depreciation expense?
+65) What is the main difference between accumulated depreciation and depreciation expense?

-- Accumulated depreciation: It is the total amount of depreciation that has been taken on a company’s assets up to the date of the balance sheet
+Accumulated depreciation is the total amount of depreciation that has been taken on a company’s assets up to the date of the balance sheet.

-- Depreciation expense: It is the amount of depreciation that is reported on the income statement.
-Basically, it is the amount that corresponds only to the period of time indicated in the heading of the income statement.
+Depreciation expense is the amount of depreciation that is reported on the income statement.

 66) List out some of the examples for liability accounts?